oddy-boop/Edusync-git/supabase/rls_policies.md

 ## IMPORTANT: Prerequisite - Run This SQL First

-This script cleans up old, problematic database triggers and functions. **The trigger-based approach for user creation is now deprecated and has been removed.** The application now handles role and profile creation explicitly.
+This script cleans up old, problematic database triggers and functions, and then creates optimized helper functions for RLS. **Run this entire block in your Supabase SQL Editor to ensure your database is set up correctly.**

-Go to your Supabase project's SQL Editor, paste the entire code block between the `--- START COPYING HERE ---` and `--- END COPYING HERE ---` markers, and click `RUN`.

 --- START COPYING HERE (for Database Setup & Cleanup) ---
 ```sql